queens-py/queens-design/README.md

 For a light accent color use the hex code `#A3CDD6` or `rgba(163, 205, 214)`.

 # Font
-The font in the QUEENS logos is Outfit Regular 400  (https://fonts.google.com/specimen/Outfit).
+The font in the QUEENS logos is Outfit Regular 400  (https://fonts.google.com/specimen/Outfit) with a modified letter Q.

 # Logo Integrity Standards
 - Primary option: The primary option is the horizontal option which contains the crown with the name QUEENS on the right side.